assist-project/dtls-fuzzer/README.md

 Support for other platforms has not been tested.
 This guide assumes a Debian-based distribution is used (which has `apt-get`).

-A Java 8 JDK (Java Development Kit) Virtual Machine (VM) is required.
+Java 11 JDK (Java Development Kit) Virtual Machine (VM) or later is required.
-The version used to run experiments is 1.8.0_222, though later Java 8 versions should also work.
-Note that the tool does not build on Java 9 or later.
-We also rely on maven (the `mvn` utility) for dependency management/deployment.
+We also rely on maven (the `mvn` utility) for dependency management and deployment.

 We recommend using a sufficiently powerful machine, otherwise sensitive timing parameters such as response waiting time, might become too low, causing different outputs to the ones obtained in the paper.
 Worse yet, they can cause learning  experiments to fail.